-Once the Instant Pot timer goes off, you'll do a Natural Release of the pressure before pressing the valve to release the pressure inside the instant pot.
-If this is your first time, prepare yourself for the rapid (and loud) steam release.
+Once the Instant Pot timer goes off, you'll do a Natural Release of the pressure before pressing the valve to release the remaining pressure in the pot.

 Remove the lid and carefully remove the eggs with tongs, kitchen tongs with silicone tips work perfectly for this.

-To stop the eggs from cooking further, I placed them in a medium-sized bowl, covered them with cold water and let them cool down for 5 minutes.
+To stop the eggs from cooking further, place them in a medium-sized bowl, covered them with cold water and let them cool down for 5 minutes before peeling.
+So easy!